kohler/hotcrp/devel/apidoc/submissions.md

 > Create or modify submission

-This endpoint modifies a specified submission.
-The `p` parameter determines the submission ID.
+This endpoint modifies the submission specified by the `p` parameter.
 Setting `p=new` will create a new submission; the response will contain the chosen submission ID.

 Modifications are specified using a JSON object.
 There are three ways to provide that JSON, depending on the content-type of the request:

-1. As a request body with content-type `application/json`.
+1. As a JSON request body with content-type `application/json`.
-2. As a file named `data.json` in a ZIP archive.
-The request body has content-type `application/zip`.
+2. In a ZIP archive request body with content-type `application/zip`, as a file named `data.json`.
 3. As a parameter named `json` in a normal `application/x-www-form-urlencoded` or `multipart/form-data` body.